 Can You Follow a Diet to Lower Cholesterol?

 Those who scored higher on any of four different diet scales were approximately 20 percent less likely to have heart attacks or strokes.
 What the Healthy Eating Index-2015, The Adapted Mediterranean Diet Score, the Healthy Plant-Based Diet Index and the Alternative Healthy Eating Index share is a focus on vegetables, whole grains, legumes and fruit.
 None of them have much room for processed foods, refined grains or sugary foods and beverages.
 They vary in certain details, however.
-For example, the Mediterranean Diet Score adds points for fish consumption, while the Health Plant-Based Diet Index subtracts them.
+For example, the Mediterranean Diet Score adds points for fish consumption, while the Healthy Plant-Based Diet Index subtracts them.

 A diet to lower cholesterol should be rich in fiber.
 Soluble fiber found in oats, barley and legumes, can help reduce total and LDL cholesterol (Nutrients, May 23, 2019).
 A British study compared the effects of a Mediterranean diet and a vegan diet in 24 healthy young volunteers (Nutrients, Dec.
 3, 2018).
 After a month, the participants following the Mediterranean diet had better blood vessel function.
 Conversely, those on the vegan diet lost weight and lowered their cholesterol.